Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 "‘Cuz my gut tells me I’m gonna be called to task here pretty soon.
 Don’t spend ‘yer biggest piece unless you know it’ll win.
 And the king is *always* the biggest piece, even if he ain’t the most effective.
 Never ‘ferget that."

-A lesson Alex had learned playing Stratagem against Leifini of course…but he nodded understanding, and didn’t comment that in Daar’s case, the king likely *was* the most effective piece.
+A lesson Alex had learned playing Stratagem against Leifini of course... but he nodded understanding, and didn’t comment that in Daar’s case, the king likely *was* the most effective piece.
 In any case, his father was committed to the hive front.
-Odd to think of his father as the "queen" in this particular game but…it fit nonetheless.
+Odd to think of his father as the "queen" in this particular game but... it fit nonetheless.

 Daar lapsed back into alert, watchful silence and Alex did the same.
 None of the others had spoken, though he could see them occasionally turning to converse with an advisor or something outside the view of their cameras.
 They of course were from bigger nations, had larger populations, and those populations were not entirely war-focused.